About Us at All Saints’ Church Staplehurst

 Details of other church activities

-We have a very active social committee who arrange social events such as day trips to France, parish lunches, parish breakfasts, pancake parties, harvest supper, trip to Bewl water, Body Shop evening, and a rounders afternoon.
+We have a very active social committee that arranges social events such as day trips to France, parish lunches, parish breakfasts, pancake parties, harvest supper, a trip to Bewl Water, a Body Shop evening, and a rounders afternoon.

-The Friends of All Saints’ Church Stapehurst, fundraises for the maintenance the church, through membership and events which have included a baptismal and confirmation exhibition, 70s quiz and Brain Game, Kent Police Band concert, “Last Night at the Proms”, Shepherds’ Market and on one occasion spearheaded the Church Fete.
+The Friends of All Saints’ Church Staplehurst, fund-raises for the maintenance of the church, through membership and events which have included a baptismal and confirmation exhibition, 70s quiz and Brain Game, Kent Police Band concert, “Last Night at the Proms”, Shepherds’ Market and on one occasion spearheaded the church fete.